janosmortanssen/EL2620/PITCHME.md

   systems,
 - Support for plotting,
 - No support for system identification,
-- Not flexible type system (one type to represent them all),
+- Not flexible type system (one type to represent all),
 - Hardcoded types (dense matrices of double precision values),
 - Hard to read and maintain,
 - Lacks testing (some bugs),